Modern Slavery Statement

 Our Supply Chains – Due diligence/Risk Assessment

-The organisation undertakes due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.
+The organisation undertakes due diligence when considering taking on new suppliers and regularly reviews existing suppliers.
 As part of our standard contractual terms we require all our suppliers to operate to our ‘Terms and Conditions of Purchase’, which includes a specific requirement to operate according to recognised ethical business standards.

 For our key suppliers who provide our manufacturing materials, we link to them on Sedex and carry out a review that consists of 3 stages of risk assessment plus remediation and reporting.
 Our risk assessment includes 1) a high-level risk and materiality assessment to identify where inherent risk lies in relation to our brands, 2) supply chain mapping and 3) an ethical audit if required.
 We use a range of qualitative and quantitative data sources to conduct our risk assessments including but not exclusive to: Sedex, Verisk Maplecroft, BRC and 4 pillar SMETA audit data.
 A representative from each site has taken responsibility for updating SEDEX to improve the quality and detail of the information.